 Sony – a made-up word, from sonus, Latin for "sound", and from the English slang word "sonny".
 Come up with your own made-up words, just make sure they’re easy to pronounce.

 More things for you to consider.
 Try to come up with a name that starts with letters from the beginning of the alphabet, the earlier, the better.
 It will give you a leg up on many lists.
 Keep it to four syllables, if possible, and make sure it can be used internationally and doesn’t clash with any historical or cultural references that are unfavorable.

 But then there is Acumatica.
 A name I choose to stick with after I joined that company to grow the sales and marketing.
 It's the only one-word company name that I know that has 5 syllables.
 And many people have a hard time pronouncing it.
 But the interesting thing is that we tried to change it for almost 1 year...
 And we could not really come up with something significantly better that would offset the risk of losing the little bit of brand equity we had accrued in the short existence of the company.
 But we went all the way...here is what we did:

 Your to-do list:

-P.S.: On hard to pronounce characters, take a look at this completely irrelevant and uninteresting blog post where I explain why I was so stupid to decided to stick with my name, Stijn, after moving to US, despite the opportunity to change it.
+P.S.: On hard to pronounce characters, take a look at this completely irrelevant and uninteresting blog post where I explain why I was so stupid to decide to stick with my name, Stijn, after moving to the US, despite the opportunity to change it.